glsukki/bedrock-agentcore-sdk-python/CONTRIBUTING.md

 ## 🙏 Thank You

-Even though we can't accept code contributions at this time, your feedback, bug reports, and feature requests help us make the Bedrock AgentCore CLI Starter Toolkit better for everyone.
+Even though we can't accept code contributions at this time, your feedback, bug reports, and feature requests help us make the Bedrock AgentCore SDK better for everyone.
 We truly appreciate your involvement and support!

 ---